waseem18/pymeetups/README.md

 ## Usage
 Run the command `pymeetups` which displays information of upcoming Pycon conferences.

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ### Future
 - [ ] Apart from Pycon conferences show information about Python meetups.
 - [ ] Feature to filter the list of conferences/meetups with the commands `pymeetups nearme` and `pymeetups <region name>`